 Introverted both as a composer and as a person, Millwood possesses an obsession with quantitative methods (such as dodecaphony, isorhythmic systems, set‐class theory, and Golden ratios) of (pre‐)composition, although the stricture with which he deploys such methods is variable.
 In pursuing such interests, he strives not to lose sight of the importance of maintaining a musicality of gesture.

 Millwood has experience of composing in a variety of contexts, including concert music, incidental music, dance music, electronic music, and theatre music.
 He has also made a number of arrangements, transcriptions, and orchestrations.
 In London, his works have been performed in venues including the Southbank Centre, the Royal College of Music, the Royal Ballet School, The Place, and Blüthner Showrooms.
 In Cambridge, his works have been performed in West Road Concert Hall, Madingley Hall, King’s College Chapel, St John’s College, Queens’ College, St Catharine’s College Chapel, and of course Girton College.
 Farther afield, his works have been performed in The Sage Gateshead, Birmingham Town Hall, and Snape Maltings Concert Hall.
-Some of his compositions have received multiple performances (this year, the first movement of his recent pianoforte duet has had four, each time featuring the composer as one of the pianists).
+Some of his compositions have received multiple performances (in 2013, the first movement of his recent pianoforte duet had four, each time featuring the composer as one of the pianists).

 Millwood has studied pianoforte since 1997, and is currently taught by Matthew Schellhorn.
 He was awarded the Girton College performance scholarship in 2010, and one of the College’s Daphne Bird instrumental exhibitions in 2011 and 2012.
 He is active as a solo pianist, accompanist, chamber musician, pit‐band performer, and répétitur.
 Whilst at Cambridge, Millwood undertook masterclasses with Ian Jones, Simon Lepper, John Reid, Mateusz Borowiak, and Richard Goode.
 He has also performed on other keyboard instruments, including harpsichord, chamber organ, and harmonium.